worepix/doc-chester/source/integrations/google_assistant.rst

 Google Assistant
 ################

-With the Google Assistant integration, you can control your HARDWARIO IoT Kits with the Google Assistant.
+With the Google Assistant integration, you can control your HARDWARIO TOWER - Industrial IoT Kits with the Google Assistant.

 .. note::

     What is Google Assistant?

     Google Assistant is a voice assistant, made by Google.
 Available on billions of devices, you can use it to do many things.
-    Now, even control your HARDWARIO IoT Kits.
+    Now, even control your HARDWARIO TOWER - Industrial IoT Kits.

 .. important::